vasu31dev/playwright-ts-template/docs/ExecutingTests.md

 For more in-depth configuration details, consult the official [Playwright Test Configuration Documentation](https://playwright.dev/docs/test-configuration).

-#### Running Tests with the Plugin:
+#### Running Tests with the extension:

-1. Once the plugin is installed, you will see a small green `Play` button next to each test in your spec files.
+1. Once the extension is installed, you will see a small green `Play` button next to each test in your spec files.

 2. Clicking on the `Play` button will execute the test as per the configurations set in playwright.config file.
 You can either execute individual tests or all tests together within the spec file.